Due to ongoing tensions between Israel and its neighbours, travelers must be very careful when presenting their passport to enter or leave Israel.

 Depending on the situation, if you have stamps from other Arab countries in your passport, you should expect to be taken to one side (without any explanation) and eventually questioned.

 This usually takes around 10 minutes, very rarely does it take an hour or more.

 Your bags will be thoroughly searched on arrival and on departure.

 But the key thing to remember is if you have nothing to hide, then, other than the inconvenience of questioning, you should have nothing to be worried about.

-Think of it as all part of the experience of traveling in this region.
+Think of it as all part of the experience of traveling in this complex region.

 If you are a young backpacker, especially if you travel alone, it is much more likely you will be detained for questioning in Tel Aviv airport.

-If you dress up nicely, seem a part of another group or a family they are less likely to bother you.
+If you dress nicely, try to act like you are part of another group or a family, they are less likely to bother you.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Security and checks at airports in Israel can be quite strict and thorough.
 Here's what you need to know to make it a smoother process.